archdroid-org/alarm-image-generator/README.md

 ### Environments

 Finally, adding environments should be the same process as adding a new platform.
 Lets say you want to add sway.
 You would create a new file as env/sway.sh, and add to it the following hook functions:

+* env_variables - declare variables that let the user control the env setup process
 * env_pre_chroot - executed before entering the image chroot
 * env_chroot_setup - executed inside the image chroot
 * env_post_chroot - executed after exiting image chroot